Thursday, September 26, 2024

 Missing the missing - relationships that never were

 We sold our house.
 In the middle of preparations to do that my father died.
 I was surprised that I was more upset over the loss of our house.
-Before you think of me as a cold-hearted person, please let me explain, because I’ve had many years of mourning for my dad but not for the house.
+Before you think of me a cold-hearted person, please let me explain, because I’ve had many years of mourning for my dad but not for the house.

 Missing the missing